 A characterful V4 but where’s the thrill?

-Speaking of character, where this bike really had any was in Honda’s renowned VTEC V4 engine that nestled neatly in the beam frame.
-At 6800rpm you really notice it kick in (and I mean kick) giving a distinctive gurgle and sudden surge of energy.
-That is it though I’m afraid, and about as exciting as this bike got – at least for me anyway.
+Speaking of character, where this bike really had any was in Honda’s renowned VTEC V4 engine.
+Nestled neatly in the beam frame at 6800rpm you really notice it kick in hard.
+This gives a distinctive gurgle and sudden surge of energy.
+That is it though I’m afraid, and about as exciting as this bike got, at least for me anyway.
 If, like me, you’re used to riding 1 litre bikes and upwards where power is usually more than you’ll ever need anyway, you might find the VFR800 leaving you wanting a bit more.

 Handling is not the strongest point

-The handling on my VFR wasn’t particularly confidence inspiring, but doesn’t do too badly on most twisty roads, but I found when I wanted to push it harder it wasn’t giving me the feedback I was looking for, plus it didn’t take much before the pegs grounded out.
+The handling on my VFR wasn’t particularly confidence inspiring.
+It doesn’t do too badly on most twisty roads, but I found when I wanted to push it harder it wasn’t giving me the feedback I was looking for.
+In addition it didn’t take much before the pegs grounded out.
 I did put some Bridgestone BT023’s on which I swear by on all my sport touring bikes.
 I must say they did suit the bike well.
 Perhaps if I gave it more of a chance I could have gained more confidence on it, but I just didn’t connect with it in the way I have done with others.

 Comfortable but ‘numb bum’ syndrome strikes

-In terms of comfort, my bike was fitted with bar risers which gave a pretty decent riding position for long distances, my only complaint is the standard seat gave me a numb bum after 2 hours of A roads/motorways, which isn’t bad going, but I’d recommend upgrading if you can.
+In terms of comfort, my bike was fitted with bar risers which gave a pretty decent riding position for long distances.
+My only complaint is the standard seat gave me a numb bum after 2 hours of A roads/motorways,.
+This isn’t bad going.
+However I’d recommend upgrading if you can.
 If you’re a taller rider (I’m 6ft) the MRA touring screen is a must.
 I certainly noticed the difference when I replaced it with the sporty double bubble.

-Other things to note, I wish the bike had a gear indicator, I found it hard to get to grips with what gear I was in at times.
-The throttle I found to be a bit ‘snatchy’ low down, so a remap of the fuel injection would have been on the list if I decided to keep the bike, which I’ve heard isn’t too expensive with a power commander add-on.
+Other things to note, I wish the bike had a gear indicator.
+I found it hard to get to grips with what gear I was in at times.
+The throttle I found to be a bit ‘snatchy’ low down.
+A remap of the fuel injection would have been on the list if I decided to keep the bike.
+This isn’t too expensive with a power commander add-on so I believe.

-To finish off, I think the bike is perfect for mid-range touring/commuting but could be good for even longer distances with a more comfortable seat and of course luggage add-ons, otherwise it’s also relatively good for the more reserved Sunday scratcher.
+To finish off, I think the bike is perfect for mid-range touring/commuting.
+However it could be good for even longer distances with a more comfortable seat and of course luggage add-ons.
+Otherwise it’s also relatively good for the more reserved Sunday scratcher.
 It could be better or more ‘hard-core’ if the suspension is upgraded perhaps?

 But, of course, the best thing about this bike is that it really is a nice looking machine which definitely turns a few heads.
 It seems however that the racing heritage is well hidden…